acg/har/README.md

-# har(1): fast, random access filesystem archives #
+# har: fast, random access filesystem archives #

 The har(1) program is a little hack aimed at a [problem with tar archives](http://en.wikipedia.org/wiki/Tar_%28file_format%29#Random_access).

-Like tar(1), the har(1) program bundles a directory in the filesystem into a single archive file.
-Unlike tar(1), any file, directory listing or attributes can be extracted from a large har(1) archive in constant time, using constant memory, without waiting for wasteful disk reads.
-This is possible because a har(1) archive is just a [cdb](http://cr.yp.to/cdb.html).
+Like tar, har bundles a directory in the filesystem into a single archive file.
+Unlike tar, any file, directory listing or attribute can be extracted from a large har archive in constant time, using constant memory, without waiting for wasteful disk reads.
+This is possible because a har archive is just a [cdb](http://cr.yp.to/cdb.html).

-A har(1) archive is also referred to as a "harball."
+A har archive is also referred to as a "harball."

 The name "har" comes from "Hashed ARchive".

-The inspiration for har(1) was Matthew Story's [d2cdb](https://github.com/matthewstory/d2cdb).
-Some of the code in har(1) bears a striking resemblance to d2cdb.
-They also both happen to be [54 line shell scripts](http://54lines.com/).
+The inspiration for har was Matthew Story's [d2cdb](https://github.com/matthewstory/d2cdb).
+Some of the code in har bears a striking resemblance to d2cdb, and they both happen to be [54 line shell scripts](http://54lines.com/).
 Let's hear it for Matt.
+Cheerio, my good man.

-## The problem with tar(1) ##
+## The problem with tar ##

 From the [wikipedia entry on the tar file format](http://en.wikipedia.org/wiki/Tar_%28file_format%29#Random_access):